babarrett/mitosis-docs/mitosis-devvm.md

     * Try to download the pre-build binary

 TODO:
-    Recompile by cd mitosis/components/mitosis-keyboard
+Recompile by
+    cd ~/nRF5_SDK_11/mitosis/mitosis-keyboard-basic
     ./program.sh
-It will compile and start to download.
+It will compile and start (trying) to download.

 ### Manual programming